Bhagavad Gita: The Gita in other European languages

+Indian languages

+The Gita Press has published the Gita in multiple Indian languages.
+R. Raghava Iyengar translated the Gita into Tamil in the sandam metre poetic form.
+The Bhaktivedanta Book Trust associated with ISKCON has re-translated and published A.C.
+Bhaktivedanta Swami Prabhupada's 1972 English translation of the Gita in 56 non-Indian languages.
+Vinoba Bhave has written the Geeta in Marathi as Geetai (or "Mother Geeta") in a similar shloka form.
+Uthaya Sankar SB retold the complete text in Bahasa Malaysia prose as Bhagavad Gita: Dialog Arjuna dan Krishna di Kurukshetra (2021).

+Adaptations in popular culture

 Philip Glass retold the story of Gandhi's early development as an activist in South Africa through the text of the Gita in the opera Satyagraha (1979).
 The entire libretto of the opera consists of sayings from the Gita sung in the original Sanskrit.

-In Douglas Cuomo's Arjuna's dilemma, the philosophical dilemma faced by Arjuna is dramatised in operatic form with a blend of Indian and Western music styles.
+In Douglas Cuomo's Arjuna's Dilemma, the philosophical dilemma faced by Arjuna is dramatised in operatic form with a blend of Indian and Western music styles.

 The 1993 Sanskrit film, Bhagavad Gita, directed by G. V. Iyer won the 1993 National Film Award for Best Film.

 The 1995 novel by Steven Pressfield, and its adaptation as the 2000 golf movie The Legend of Bagger Vance by Robert Redford has parallels to the Bhagavad Gita, according to Steven J. Rosen.
-Steven Pressfield acknowledges that the Gita was his inspiration, the golfer character in his novel is Arjuna, the caddie is Krishna, states Rosen.
+Steven Pressfield acknowledges that the Gita was his inspiration, the golfer character in his novel is Arjuna, and the caddie is Krishna, states Rosen.
 The movie, however, uses the plot but glosses over the teachings unlike in the novel.